Rubroshiraia

 Rubroshiraia is a monotypic genus of the family Shiraiaceae.
 Its only species, Rubroshiraia bambusae, is a bamboo-dwelling fungus native to China.
 It and its genus Rubroshiraia were first formally named in 2019.
-It grows in western China, native to Yunnan on bamboos on which it form a fruit-like pink ball.
-It was known as zhuhongjun which was traditionally used to treat arthritis as well as infantile convulsions.
+It grows in western China, native to Yunnan on bamboos on which it forms a fruit-like pink ball.
+It was known as zhuhongjun and was traditionally used to treat arthritis as well as infantile convulsions.